 Ocarina of Time first features this in the fight with Phantom Ganon in the Forest Temple, then repeats it for the main fight with Ganondorf.
 Following the rule of using silly weapons to defeat him, you can use empty bottles to hit his attacks back.

 Oracle of Ages has one of these against an Agahnim clone — along with the first stage of the final boss in a linked game.
 Averted with the clone in Seasons.

 The Legend of Zelda: The Wind Waker features this during the return to the Forsaken Fortress, as a fight against Phantom Ganon.
 As with Ocarina of Time, the use of the empty bottle for this purpose is still an option.

 Phantom Hourglass has you fight the Cubus Sisters this way.
-They even make a game out of it they call "Dead Man's Volley".
+They even make a game out of it.
 Just a bit later, the first half of the boss battle against the Twin Dragon Gleeok works this way, although with an unique twist, using the rope from the Grappling Hook like a big slingshot.

 You have to do this during the last time you fight Ghirahim.
 As well, the attack is a spinning disc, which forces you not only to hit it back, but to use the MotionPlus controls to hit it back the right way.